Observation of the Decrease of Larmor Tunneling Times with Lower Incident Energy

 With this premise, we compare the low-energy data to weak-value calculations of the Larmor times, as given by Eq. \ref{eq:tauy}.
 Figure \ref{fig:times}c shows monochromatic calculations with a Gaussian barrier of height \SI{4.71}{\mm\per\s}, whereas Fig. \ref{fig:times}b compares the below-barrier data to the average time calculated for the spread of velocities transmitted through both barriers.
 As before, the shaded regions are bounded by the uncertainties in the measured velocity width and barrier height for each data set.
 We observe close agreement between the weak-value calculations and our data as well as with GP simulations.
-Hence, we conclude that in this experiment atomic interactions played little role in the Larmor times for transmission, and so the association of $\tau_y$ with the conditional dwell time inside the barrier is supported.
-We observe a striking departure from this behavior for the reflected Larmor times, in which atomic interactions in the high density regions in front of the barrier matter.
-A full description of these additional complications is beyond the scope of the discussion here and is the topic of forthcoming work.
+In this experiment atomic interactions evidently played little role in the transmitted times, and so the association of the data with the conditional dwell time inside the barrier is supported.
+In contrast, the measured Larmor times for the reflected atoms show differences from the predictions of the non-interacting weak-value theory.
+We believe that the mean-field energy due to atomic interactions in the high density regions in front of the barrier are important to understanding those data, which will be the topic of forthcoming work.

 For the data set with a higher barrier, we estimate from the measured velocity width that at least \SI{90}{\percent} of atoms tunneled for the lowest incident energy measured and \SI{65}{\percent} of the interaction between the Larmor probe and the transmitted wavepacket occured in a forbidden region.
 For the wavepacket incident at $v^*$, we deduce that \SI{50}{\percent} of transmitted atoms tunneled through the higher barrier and \SI{20}{\percent} of the interaction between Larmor probe and transmitted wavepacket occurred in a forbidden region.
 The mean transmitted velocity for this data point is within uncertainty of the height of the barrier, which is consistent with the decrease in $\tau_y$.
 As shown in Fig. \ref{fig:times}c, in the monochromatic limit $\tau_y$ reaches its maximum at the velocity matching the height of a Gaussian barrier and is roughly symmetric for nearby velocities about this peak.
 Thus, given the symmetry of the transmission profile of a Gaussian barrier (\ref{fig:times}c inset) and a smooth incident velocity profile, $\tau_y$ is only expected to decrease for energies below the barrier once the energy is low enough that a majority of atoms in fact tunnel through the barrier.
 Hence, both the measured velocity profile of the transmitted wavepackets and the decrease in $\tau_y$ are consistent with a majority of atoms having tunneled for the lowest incident energies.
 This was not observed in \cite{Ramos2020} given the larger and more uncertain velocity widths there, as well as the omission of some of the systematic effects described here.